vipulnaik/diet-exercise-health/events/2026/2026-04-05-onward-digestive-enzymes-experimentation.md

 ## Phase 1 (starting 2026-04-05): digestive enzymes on top of normal meal content and routine

-I plan to take one Nutricost digestive enzyme supplement capsule for each day of this, with the minimum 3-day spacing (2 days without digestive enzyme in between).
+I plan to take one Nutricost digestive enzymes supplement capsule for each day of this, with the minimum 3-day spacing (2 days without digestive enzymes in between).
 This is my planned order:

 * Shortly after second meal